MA

 Why study MA Medieval Britain and Europe at Aberystwyth University?

-• Our Department has strong links with the Royal Commission on Ancient and Historical Monuments, the National Library of Wales, Ceredigion Archives and the Centre for Advanced Welsh & Celtic Studies
+• We have strong links with the Royal Commission on Ancient and Historical Monuments, the National Library of Wales, Ceredigion Archives and the Centre for Advanced Welsh & Celtic Studies, all based in Aberystwyth.

-• Opportunity to participate in the activities of the Institute of Medieval and Early Modern Studies (IMEMS), a joint research partnership between Aberystwyth and Bangor Universities
+• You’ll have an opportunity to participate in the activities of the Institute of Medieval and Early Modern Studies (IMEMS), a joint research partnership between Aberystwyth and Bangor Universities.

-• A rich programme of visiting speakers, workshops and seminars
+• You’ll enjoy a rich programme of visiting speakers, workshops and seminars.

-• All our lecturers are research active and are recognised as leading authorities in their respective fields
+• Our lecturers are research active and are recognised as leading authorities in their respective fields.

-• Opportunity to undertake a work placement as part of this course
+• You’ll have the opportunity to undertake a work placement as part of this course with an institution that engages on a daily basis with history.

 Modules September start - 2025